 After posting one of the most dominant college basketball seasons in recent memory, ultimately culminating in a National Championship, Anthony Davis was the consensus number one overall pick in the 2012 NBA draft.
-When the then New Orleans Hornets won the NBA draft lottery, it was all but a formality that Davis and his unibrow would be a Hornet.
+When the then New Orleans Hornets won the NBA draft lottery, it was all but a formality that Davis and his unibrow would be their pick.

-And Davis has continued to ride his momentum from the end of last season into this season, showing tremendous improvement and playing like a true all-star in just his second season.
-With a 10.7 nERD, Davis currently ranks eighth in our numberFire player power rankings, ahead of big name players such as Dirk Nowitzki, LaMarcus Aldridge, Roy Hibbert, and Dwight Howard just to name a few.
+The Pelicans' forward has continued to ride his momentum from the end of last season into this season, showing tremendous improvement and playing like a true all-star in just his second season in the NBA.
+With a 10.7 nERD, Davis currently ranks eighth in our numberFire player power rankings, ahead of big name players such as Dirk Nowitzki, LaMarcus Aldridge, Roy Hibbert, and Dwight Howard - just to name a few.
 Here are some of the areas where Davis has improved and why he is playing at an all-star level in only his sophomore season.